 The loan bears interest at a rate of 2.5% per annum on the reducing balance and is for a period of 10 years with a 2 year moratorium on principal and interest.
-Repayments commenced on June 30, 2007 and consist of 16 semi-annual instalments of principal and interest.
+Repayments were to commence on June 30, 2007 and consist of 16 semi-annual instalments of principal and interest.
 On October 17, 2007 the Company sought and received approval from the Ministry of Finance to a waiver of interest for the first two years of the loan.
-The repayment period commenced on June 30, 2008 based on the new terms of the loan.
+Such approval was granted and the repayment period commenced on June 30, 2008 based on the new terms of the loan.